vertical-knowledge/El-Rollastico/README.md

 ### Restart

 ```
+Usage: el_rollastico restart [OPTIONS] MASTER_NODE

+or

 Usage: rollastic restart [OPTIONS] MASTER_NODE

   Rolling restart of cluster.

   MASTER_NODE is the initial node to query to get the list of master nodes
   to connect to.
-Rollastic will connect to all master nodes to avoid relying
+El_Rollastic will connect to all master nodes to avoid relying
   on one to be up for the roll procedure.

   This will: